pipe-cd/pipecd/docs/content/en/docs/operator-manual/piped/adding-a-git-repository.md

 ---
-title: "Adding a Git repository"
+title: "Adding a git repository"
-linkTitle: "Adding a Git repository"
+linkTitle: "Adding git repository"
 weight: 2
 description: >
   This page describes how to add a new git repository.